rainbowbreeze/ai_for_community_events/README.md

 After gathering some pictures of past events, access Vertex AI Studio Multimodal, select the "_Gemini 1.5 Pro"_ model, upload the images and prompt:
 ```
 You are a content writer and you want to write an engaging blog post to present a community and its activities, based on the uploaded pictures.
-It should talk about the importance of tech communities, providing examples of their activities taken from these pictures, and invite reader to join the community events to learn something new about Google technologies.
+It should talk about the importance of tech communities, providing examples of their activities taken from these pictures, and invite readers to join the community events to learn something new about Google technologies.
 ```

 Alternatively, select _"Gemini 1.0 Pro Vision"_ model and prompt: